Luggage theft from British trains remains high after 2024 spike

 Four tips to help keep your luggage safe

-Keep your luggage close: Always place your suitcase in the luggage racks above your seat or in the designated luggage areas where you can keep an eye on it throughout the journey.
+Keep your luggage close: Place your suitcase in the luggage racks above your seat if you have them.
+If putting your bags in designated luggage areas, sit as close as you can to them where you can keep an eye on them throughout the journey.

 Use locks: Secure your suitcase with a lock to deter thieves.
 For added security, consider using luggage chains or cables to secure your bags to the luggage racks.